 Next up is Bourbon County Brand Coffee Stout 2018, an imperial stout aged in bourbon barrels with “dark roast coffee” sourced from Intelligentsia Coffee in Chicago added and packaged in 500ml bottles.

 In addition, Goose Island filed labels for Bourbon County Proprietor’s Bourbon County Brand Stout 2018, an imperial stout aged in bourbon barrels with cocoa nibs and with chocolate added before being packaged in 500ml bottles as well as kegs.

-Reserve Bourbon County Brand Stout 2018, an imperial stout aged in 12-year-old barrels that previously contained Elijah Craig bourbon and packaged in 500ml bottles.
+Reserve Bourbon County Brand Stout 2018, an imperial stout aged in barrels previously contained Elijah Craig bourbon for 12 years and packaged in 500ml bottles.

 Goose Island had previously released labels for two other Bourbon County variants, both of which will be packaged in 500ml bottles: Bourbon County Wheatwine 2018, a wheatwine-syle ale that has been aged in bourbon barrels, and Bourbon County Brand Stout 2018, an imperial stout aged in bourbon barrels.

 While release details have not been confirmed, all but two of the six bottled BCBS variants last year were available nationwide starting on the day after Thanksgiving, which fell on Nov.
 24. The exceptions were Proprietor’s Bourbon County Brand Stout, which has always been exclusively available in Chicago since its debut in 2013 and Bourbon County Brand Stout Reserve 2017.

 Certain versions of BCBS 2018 will be packaged in 500ml bottles, which Goose Island introduced in 2015 for the Bourbon County Brand family, replacing the 12- and 22-ounce bottles that had been used for years.